Thermoformed Parts in Practice

 • High-pressure water jet technology

-• Drying process
+4. Drying process

-What must the tray withstand during cleaning?
+What does the tray have to withstand during cleaning?

 Effects on the tray during the washing process